dncsvr/learn-javascript/matter-js/README.md

 The [`DemoWorld`](./DemoWorld.js) class is responsible for creating the Matter world and holds the instances of the `Engine`, `Render`, and `Runner` classes that come from Matter.js.
-It creates a frame using the [`Frame`](./Frame.js) class that puts 4 static edges around the canvas to keep the moving bodies within the visible area.
+It creates a frame using the [`Frame`](./Frame.js) class, which puts four static edges around the canvas to keep the moving bodies within the visible area.

 For the sake of further investigation, we created the [`Balloon`](./Balloon.js) class which represents a composite object with two sub-bodies and a constraint that binds the two bodies together.
-This composite body also registers a `beforeUpdate` event to apply a continuous force calculated using its y-position to create the effect of a ballon pulling its lower body upwards.
+This composite body also registers a `beforeUpdate` event to apply a continuous force calculated using its y-position to create the effect of a balloon pulling its lower body upwards.

 ## Binding Vue.js to Matter.js